amzamora/amzamora.github.io/_posts/2020-05-26-understanding-polymorphism.md

 ### Type Classes

 A type class consists of a set of functions that should be implemented for a type.
-A type class could

 Let's see an example.
 (In Haskell of course)